Most of the time paying your bill by Direct Debit will save you money – but if you’re not careful they can also end up costing you hard earned cash.

 But there some high profile instances where it’s actually better to pay the whole amount upfront.

 Insurance is the worst offender.
-If you pay in instalments you’re borrowing the money to pay for the cover, and then getting charged interest.
-So it’ll cost you more money.
+If you pay in installments you’re borrowing the money to pay for the cover, and then getting charged interest.
+So the vast majority of the time it’ll cost you more money.